BassantHossam20/DWH-Design-and-construction-for-Bank-DB-/README.md

 ## 🖼️ DWH Design Screenshot

-> A screenshot of the data warehouse schema is included to illustrate the Snowflake schema structure and table relationships.
+> A screenshot of the data warehouse schema is included to illustrate the Galaxy schema structure and table relationships.
 ![image](https://github.com/user-attachments/assets/756eae4e-6cf2-4662-bf54-4f6578162252)